Dr May Darwich, BA, MA, PhD

 Chapter in book

-- Darwich, M. (Forthcoming).
+- Darwich, M. (2018).
 Middle Power Theory at the Regional Level: An Analytical Framework for the Middle East.
-In Middle Power Politics in the Middle East.
+In Middle Power Politics in the Middle East: Aspirations and Limitations.
 Saouli, Adham Hurst/Oxford University Press.

 - Darwich, M. (2016).
 Organization of Islamic Cooperation.
 In Encyclopedia of Islam and the Muslim World.
 Martin, Richard C. Macmillan Reference USA.
 824-825.